-1.2 Changes in significant accounting policies
+1.2 Summary of significant accounting policies

-During the current year the Group adopted all the new and revised IFRSs that are relevant to its operation and are effective for accounting periods beginning on 1 June 2019.
-Except for the transition to IFRS 16 detailed below, no other adoption had a material effect on the accounting policies of the Group.
+During the current year the Group adopted all the new and revised IFRSs that are relevant to its operation and are effective for accounting periods beginning on 1 June 2020.
+No adoptions had a material effect on the accounting policies of the Group.